pluralsight/pando-rfcs/text/0000-action-menu.md

 Here is a rundown of the `ActionMenu` structure:

-- **`ActionMenu`**: This component acts as a wrapper for all other components, maintaining the state of the menu.
+- **`ActionMenuProvider`**: This component acts as a wrapper for all other components, maintaining the state of the menu.
 Its design provides a flexible user interface that can be adapted to suit the unique requirements of any application, while preserving optimal accessibility.

-- **`ActionMenu.Button`**: This component is the button that triggers the menu.
+- **`ActionMenuButton`**: This component is the button that triggers the menu.
 Developers can define the appearance of the button, allowing for a high degree of visual customization while maintaining ease of interaction.

-- **`ActionMenu.Overlay`**: This component encapsulates the `ActionList` and is the actual menu displayed when the `ActionMenu.Button` is clicked.
-It is designed with user accessibility in mind, ensuring that the menu is easily navigable.

-- **`ActionList`**: This component acts as a wrapper for the menu items, allowing developers to customize the arrangement of items to suit their specific needs.
+- **`ActionMenuList`**: This component acts as a wrapper for the menu items, allowing developers to customize the arrangement of items to suit their specific needs.

-- **`ActionList.Item`**: This represents a single menu item.
+- **`ActionMenuItem`**: This represents a single menu item.
 Each item is individually customizable, ensuring a balance between user interaction and accessibility.

 The proposed design of the `ActionMenu` ensures that it is not only versatile and easy to use but also maintains an inclusive, accessible interface for all users while still being performant.

 # Drawbacks

 Creating an ActionMenu for a design system does come with its own set of potential drawbacks.
 Here are a few:

-**Complexity and Resource Requirements**: Designing a flexible and widely usable ActionMenu can be a complex task, demanding substantial time and resources.
-Considering the diverse requirements of different applications, it's challenging to develop a solution that satisfies all possible needs.

-**Increased Learning Curve**: An ActionMenu with advanced features and options may increase the learning curve for users.
-They may have to spend more time understanding how to implement and customize it effectively in their own applications.

-**Potential Overhead**: If the ActionMenu is not implemented efficiently, it could introduce performance overhead in the applications where it's used.
-Poor performance may affect the user experience negatively.

-**Integration Challenges**: There may be potential issues when integrating the ActionMenu with existing components or frameworks in the design system.
-These could range from styling conflicts to more substantial incompatibility issues.

 **Maintenance Overhead**: As the design system evolves and new features are added, the ActionMenu will need to be maintained and updated regularly to ensure it remains consistent with the rest of the system.
 This could add additional overhead in terms of time and resources.